Teacher: Ms Stringer, Mr Garbett

-Welcome back to the last part of the summer term, we hope you had a lovely half term break.
+Welcome back to the summer term, we hope you had a lovely Easter break.
 Our last term was hugely successful.
 The children produced great work, really enjoyed themselves and made great progress.
 It is amazing to see how far they have come since September!
-Thank you to everyone who contributed to our inventors fair.
+Thank you to everyone who contributed to Viking boat day.
 It was some of the best fun we have ever had with children and that comes down to the great people in that room.
 Well done everyone!

-This term’s topic is changes.
-During this topic, we will be covering a lot of our science skills, particularly those of biology and the contents of food and many other areas of the curriculum as well as linking it to our English sessions with information writing.
+This term’s topic is inventions.
+During this topic, we will be covering a lot of design and technology, art and many other areas of the curriculum as well as linking it to our English sessions with information writing.

 Some important things to remember:

 PE is an important part of the curriculum and it is expected that all children will participate in PE lessons whenever possible.
 They will only be excused from PE if they have a signed note from a parent/guardian explaining why.
 As there maybe additional sessions it would be helpful for kits to remain in school throughout the week.

 PE kit should include black shorts, dark-green or white T-shirt, dark jogging bottoms for cold weather and trainers or daps.
 We would appreciate your cooperation in ensuring that your child has their full PE kit in school.
 Please could all belongings (uniform and PE kit) be clearly named.
 If your child has pierced ears they will need to remove or tape over them before doing any physical activity.